 The Commonwealth acknowledges that the Beneficiaries may provide financial accommodation to the Operator or any of its Related Bodies Corporate in reliance on the representations and warranties made by the Operator in clause 2.1 (Operator and Security Trustee representations and warranties).

+Repetition

+Unless expressly stated otherwise, each representation and warranty given by the Operator and the Security Trustee is deemed to be given on the date on which the last party signs this deed and repeated on each day thereafter until it is terminated with references to the facts and circumstances then subsisting.

 Consents and undertakings

 Consent by the Operator